defold/doc/docs/en/manuals/material.md

 : A matrix with the view and projection matrices already multiplied.

 CONSTANT_TYPE_WORLDVIEW
-: A matrix with the world and view projection matrices already multiplied.
+: A matrix with the world and view matrices already multiplied.

+CONSTANT_TYPE_WORLDVIEWPROJ
+: A matrix with the world, view and projection matrices already multiplied.

 CONSTANT_TYPE_NORMAL
 : A matrix to compute normal orientation.
 The world transform might include non-uniform scaling, which breaks the orthogonality of the combined world-view transform.
 The normal matrix is used to avoid issues with the direction when transforming normals.
 (The normal matrix is the transpose inverse of the world-view matrix).